dbousfie/1026bot/syllabus.md

 Question: I have a class directly before this one completely across campus.
 Would it be an issue if I was a few minutes late to this class on Thursdays, or do you recommend I switch this class?
 Answer: It’s okay to be a few minutes late.
 We always start 10 minutes after the official start time and end 10 minutes early.

-Question: If we are unable to come to Thursday’s class due to illness, are we still able to get the attendance bonus?
+Question: If we are unable to come to Tuesday or Thursday’s class due to illness, are we still able to get the attendance bonus?
 Answer: You only need 8 of 12 attendance bonuses, precisely to allow for flexibility.

 Question: Just wanted to know how the lecture structure is.